hanada-yasutaka/QEISPACK/README.md

 # QEISPACK

-QEISPACK is a modified [fortrun90 eispack library](https://people.sc.fsu.edu/~jburkardt/f_src/eispack/eispack.html) which calculates the eigenvalues and eigenvectors of a matrix in quadruple precision.
+QEISPACK is a modified [fortrun90 eispack library](https://people.sc.fsu.edu/~jburkardt/f_src/eispack/eispack.html) which calculates the eigenvalues and eigenvectors of a matrix in the quadruple precision.
 Note that the test has NOT been completed even in the latest version.

 ## Requirement

-- gfortrun (>=4.7) (or ifort a support quadruple precision)
+- gfortrun (>=4.7) (or the other fortrun compiler which supports quadruple precision computing)

 ## Usage